vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 70. The delineation of this conmmingting (sankara) by Brihaspati and, Manu is diverse.
-But the power of con- ducting sacrifices and such other intercourses to cause degra dation is immediate.
+But the power of conducting sacrifices and such other intercourses to cause degra dation is immediate.
 </details>